boazbk/crypto/lec_02_computational-security.md

 We will often also consider *probabilistic* functions in which case we allow the circuit a RAND gate that outputs a single random bit (though this in general does not give extra power).
-The fact that we only care about asymptotics means you don't really need to think of gates, etc.. when arguing in cryptography.
+The fact that we only care about asymptotics means you don't really need to think of gates when arguing in cryptography.
 However, it is comforting to know that this notion has a precise mathematical formulation.

-We could also have used Turing Machines.
-The main reason we use circuits, which are a non-uniform model, is that:
+__Uniform vs non-uniform models.__ While many computational texts focus on models such as Turing machines, in cryptography it is more convenient to use Boolean circuits which are a [non uniform model](https://introtcs.org/public/lec_11_running_time.html#nonuniformcompsec)  of computation in the sense that we allow a different circuit for every given input length.
+The reasons are the following:

 1. Circuits can express _finite_ computation, while Turing machines only make sense for computing on arbitrarily large input lengths, and so we can make sense of notions such as "$t$ bits of computational security".